|Nutrition Facts (per serving)|

-In a medium mixing bowl, combine the flour, 3/4 teaspoon of salt, the baking powder, and melted butter.
+To make the dumpling dough: In a medium mixing bowl, combine the flour, baking powder, salt, and melted butter.
 Add the milk and stir to form a soft dough.
 Set aside.

 Select the sauté function on the Instant Pot and heat the olive oil.
-When the olive oil is hot, add the diced onion.
+Once hot, add the diced onion.
 Cook, stirring, for 2 minutes.
 Add the minced garlic and cook for about 1 minute longer.
 Cancel the sauté function.

 Scoop the dumpling dough up with a cookie scoop or tablespoon, allowing about 2 tablespoons for each dumpling.
 Place the dumplings atop the stew mixture.

 Lock the lid in place and move the steam release vent to the sealing position.
-Select the pressure cook setting (or manual on older models), high pressure, and set the time for 8 minutes.
+Select the pressure cook setting, high pressure, and set the time for 8 minutes.
 When the time is up, allow a natural release for 15 minutes and then carefully move the steam release vent to the venting position to release the remaining steam.

 Ladle the stew into bowls and top with one or two dumplings.
-Sprinkle servings with some of the remaining chopped parsley.
+Sprinkle each serving with some chopped parsley.